mmehr1988/miniature-telegram/README.md

 - Quiz Data Pull Based On Click Event
   a.
 Quiz Data Summary – check what the `var qCount` is currently at and pull the data from the quizData array.

   b.
-Changing of Questions – created a click event under a for loop for the changing of the qcount and and processing the wrong or correct functionality.
+Changing of Questions – created a click event under a "for loop" for the changing of the qcount and and processing the wrong or correct functionality.

 - Highscores + Local Storage Section
   a.
 Bootcamp todo activity was extremely helpful here.
 In summary, after user submits score the scores and the initials are pushed into an array called highscoresArray[].